9514Edward/knotweed/README.md

  - The next step is to implement object tracking to maintain focus on the detected knotweed, even if temporarily lost during inference.
  - Need to collect actual knotweed stems for experimentation in the lab.
  - After adding that, we should be able to start coding the self driving.
 Get out of the way Elon!
  - Just learned that there is a thing called an oak-1 camera that can run the model, which will free up the raspberry pi for other functionality.
 This will be an option if I run out of computing power, but I'm not going to just throw $100 away to get cool points.
+Also available are depth perceiving models (for consideration)

 ## Status at Jan 12, 2025
   - Collaborators are welcome.
 Email me at titlesync@gmail.com